 This free health check will grade your current practices with a traffic light system, showing how robust your HR procedures are.
-Sentient will provide recommendations graded from 'nice-to-have' suggestions which could help you improve morale and productivity, through to critical changes which could help protect you from prosecution.
+Sentient will provide recommendations graded from 'nice-to-have' suggestions which could help you improve morale and productivity, through to critical changes which could help protect you from legal or employee relations claims.